FDNY mourns loss of firefighter Timothy Klein who died battling Canarsie fire

 "Timothy lost his life doing the job that we ask of him every day and his fellow colleagues.
 We communicated with his fellow firefighters, and as can be expected, they are hurt and devastated by this incident," said Mayor Eric Adams.

 Klein was appointed to the FDNY on December 28, 2015.
-He was assigned to Ladder Company 170 in Canarsie.
+He was assigned to Ladder Company 170 in Canarsie from the start of his career.

 In January 2019, Klein eulogized his friend fellow firefighter Stephen Pollard, who tragically lost his life when he fell through a gap on the Belt Parkway while trying to save victims of a crash.